AigulDj/coffeeshop_inventory/README.md

-# coffeeshop_inventory
+# Coffee Shop Inventory Management Application

-Application to help keep track of purchases, ingredients, menu items etc.
+A web-based application to help coffee shop owners keep track of purchases, ingredients, menu items, and more.

-The owner of the coffee shop will be able to look through:
+The app features the following functionalities:

-- An inventory of different Ingredients, their available quantity, and their prices per unit
+- An inventory of ingredients, including available quantity and prices per unit
-- A list of the MenuItems, and the price set for each entry
+- A list of menu items and their prices
-- A list of the ingredients that each menu item requires (RecipeRequirements)
+- Recipe requirements for each menu item
-- A log of all Purchases made at the restaurant
+- A log of all purchases made at the coffee shop

-Knowing that information, The user will be able to use the following features:
+With this information, coffee shop owners can:

-- Enter in new recipes along with their recipe requirements, and how much that menu item costs.
+- Add new menu items, including their recipe requirements and costs
-- Add to the inventory a name of an ingredient, its price per unit, and how much of that item is available.
-- Enter in a customer purchase of a menu item.
-When a customer purchases an item off the menu, the inventory will be modified to accommodate what happened, as well as recording the time that the purchase was made.

-#### Docker commands to pull the image from docker hub & run the container:
+- Add new ingredients to the inventory, including their prices and quantities
+- Record customer purchases, which automatically updates the inventory and purchase log

+To run the application using Docker, execute the following commands:

 - docker pull aiguldj/coffeeshop-inventory:latest
 - docker run --name coffeeshop -d -p 8000:8000 aiguldj/coffeeshop-inventory:latest

+Note: The container name can be changed to your liking.

+The application is built using Django, Python, SQLite, and a REST API.
+The user interface is designed with HTML5 and CSS3 (Bootstrap).